tigrouind/WL1-Editor/README.md

 ## Copy / paste
 This is a powerful feature.
 Here is an overview of possibilities:
 - Copy / move a block of tiles from one place to another.
-- Fill / erase a given block with a single tile.
+- Fill / erase a given block.
 - Repeat a pattern.

 How to :